4xmen/Web-Package-RTL/README.md

-## Theme

-* Dark
-* Red
-* Blue

 ## Report Some Bugs
 Find a Bug?
-Please, [create an issue](https://github.com/4xmen/x-mega-menu/issues) and we'll fix it together for a better template.
+Please, [create an issue](https://github.com/4xmen/Web-Package-RTL/issues) and we'll fix it together for a better template.

 ## Contribution
 Contribution are always welcome and recommended!
 Here is how:

 - Fork the repository ([here is the guide](https://help.github.com/articles/fork-a-repo/)).
-- Clone to your machine git clone https://github.com/YOUR_USERNAME/Anubias-Desktop.git
+- Clone to your machine git clone https://github.com/YOUR_USERNAME/Web-Package-RTL.git
 - Make your changes
 - Create a pull request